 I use Amazon (US) affiliate links on my website, and if you buy anything through these links I make a small commission (your price remains the same).

 Young Aina is available everywhere!
 It’s free on all major online booksellers, including Amazon (US) (UK) (Canada) (Australia), Kobo, Apple, Google Play, and Barnes & Noble.
-It’s also available on Tolino, and many smaller booksellers.
+It’s also available on Smashwords, Tolino, and many smaller booksellers.

 There’s no physical version yet, although if I decide to publish more short stories set in this world, I may create one.